Montana Rarities is based in Florence, Montana and has been providing outstanding service to our clients since 2008.

 If we are out descriptions will show "Sold out!".
 We don't sell things then make you wait for delivery.
 It is possible that an inventory error may allow you to purchase something that is in fact unavailable, but it is a rare situation.
 We will contact you if it happens.

-We don't keep large quantities of everything in inventory (there are over 500 different products on the website).
-For large purchases (over 5 oz of gold or 200 oz of silver) we may source your order from a wholesaler or other dealer, and have it drop-shipped.
-This is faster than ordering it for delivery to us, then shipping it to you and it saves us having to keep a lot of product laying around.
+We don't keep large quantities of everything in inventory (there are over 250 different products on the website).
+For convenience we may source your order from a wholesaler or other dealer and have it drop-shipped.
+This is faster than ordering it for our inventory then shipping it to you.

 Q. Do you have a physical store?